 In 2013, Cate Le Bon bought a one-way ticket from rainy Wales to sunny California and has since found new collaborators in the likes of Kevin Morby, White Fence, Eleanor Friedberger and Bradford Cox (Deerhunter).

-The musical result is her fifth album, Reward (2019), which is exactly was the title says.
+Reward (2019), her fifth album, made Cate Le Bon a name to remember.
 The album has reaped stellar reviews and it was shortlisted for the much sought-after Mercury Prize.

-When Cate Le Bon and her band returns to Roskilde Festival (she first played here in 2016), you can expect a fun, freaky and fervent performance from one of Wales’ tender oddballs.
+When Cate Le Bon and her band returns to Roskilde Festival (she first played here in 2016), you can expect a fun and fervent performance from one of Wales’ wonderful originals.